Fostering the Flow Between Land and Sea

 Better Road-Stream Crossings for Fish and People

-In partnership with other nonprofits and Maine’s Department of Marine Resources, we are engaging community scientists along the coast in monitoring smelt populations in coastal rivers.
-Since smelt are highly sensitive to shifts in water temperature, information about their location will indicate how our coasts and coastal rivers are changing in response to the climate crisis.
+Together with agency partners and other nonprofits, we are engaging volunteer scientists along the coast of Maine to monitor sea-run fish populations.
+These fish, particularly native rainbow smelt, are sensitive to shifts in water temperature.
+Information about their location will indicate how our coasts and coastal rivers are changing in response to the climate crisis.
+These efforts are also an important tool for engaging and educating the public about our mission to restore habitat for sea-run fish.

 Wolastoq (St. John) River Collaboration